-The National Cervical Screening Program, established in 1991, targets women aged 20–69 for a 2-yearly Papanicolau smear, or ‘Pap test’.
+The National Cervical Screening Program, established in 1991, targets women aged 25–74 for a 5-yearly Cervical Screening Test.
 The National Cervical Screening Program aims to detect and treat abnormalities while they are in the precancerous stage, before any possible progression to cervical cancer.

 It has been recognised for some time that cervical cancer is a rare outcome of persistent infection with one or more oncogenic (cancer-causing) types of human papillomavirus (HPV).
 In Australia, primary prevention of cervical cancer is through vaccination against HPV through the National HPV Vaccination Program and secondary prevention is through the National Cervical Screening Program.

 The National Bowel Cancer Screening Program, established in 2006, currently targets men and women turning 50, 54, 55, 58, 60, 64, 68, 70, 72 and 74, inviting them to screen for bowel cancer using a free faecal occult blood test.
 Once fully implemented in 2020, the program will offer free 2-yearly screening for all Australians aged 50–74.